- ABOUT US

 USAID works on health-related projects alongside local partners and emphasizes Afghan leadership and management.
 The USAID approach to improving the health of the Afghan people, especially women and children, is based on four pillars:

 - Empowering Afghans with health knowledge to improve the health behaviors of individuals, families, and communities;

-- Focus on primary and community health to increase demand for and access to, quality health products and services through the private sector; and,
+- Focus on primary and community health to increase demand for and access to quality products and services through the private sector; and,